PacketFence Clustering Guide

 12.4.3.
 Disabling galera-autofix

-In order to do so, go in Configuration→System Configuration→Services and disable the galera-autofix service.
+In order to do so, go to Configuration → System Configuration → Services and disable the galera-autofix service.

 Once this is done, stop galera-autofix service on all nodes using: